 You’re quietly sitting at a table full of strangers.
 The kind of strangers you might like to impress — industry leaders, potential clients, or even your new in-laws.
 But it seems like nobody has anything to say.
 You can almost hear the Jeopardy theme song play softly somewhere in the background.
 This is the stuff nightmares are made of.
 But great conversation questions can get the ball rolling.

-It doesn’t have to be this way.
-Ever.
 The easy fix — the way to instantly build a connection with people (even strangers) is to have engaging questions ready to ask anytime you feel the conversation lull.

 But, it’s not as simple as picking a random question off of a list of “101 Great Conversation Questions.”
 That just moves you from awkward to painfully awkward and predictable.
 Or worse, you end up being one of these people: